platformsh/platformsh-docs/docs/src/guides/symfony/integration.md

 Symfony has a special integration with Platform.sh that makes it easier to use Platform.sh for Symfony projects.

-To enable the Symfony integration, follow these steps:

-1. (Recommended) You can unlock various features that make deploying a Symfony project on Platform.sh much easier.
-   To do so, add the following configuration:
+**When using the Symfony integration, you are contributing financially to the Symfony project.**

+The Symfony integration is automatically enabled when:

+- You run the `symfony new` command with the `--cloud` option;

+- You run `symfony project:init` on an existing project to automatically generate the Platform.sh configuration.

+If you already have a Platform.sh configuration without the Symfony integration, enable it by adding the following configuration:

    ```yaml {location=".platform.app.yaml"}
     hooks: